mininet/mininet.github.com/source/download/index.markdown

     To install Mininet + user switch + OVS (using your home dir): install.sh -nfv To install Mininet + user switch + OVS (using another dir:) install.sh -s mydir -nfv

-You can find out about other useful options (e.g. installing the wireshark dissector, if it's not already included in your version of wireshark) using
+You can find out about other useful options (e.g. installing the OpenFlow wireshark dissector, if it's not already included in your version of wireshark) using

     install.sh -h